About Pat

 We held our breath and listened.
 No more thrashing.

-Breda nudged a foot at the wolf she’d shot.
+Breda nudged her foot at the wolf she’d shot.
 “Dead.
 Sorry, fella.”

-When I approached the other wolf to recover my knives, I caught the stench I’d noted earlier.
-Next time—should there be a next time—I’d recognize the scent of wolves on the prowl.
+As I approached the other wolf to recover my knives, I caught the stench I’d noted earlier.
+Next time—should there be a next time—I’d recognize the smell of wolves on the prowl.

 The second wolf, a surprisingly young male, was also lifeless.
-The sight of him resurrected horrific memories of a fierce boar defending her offspring.
+The sight of him resurrected horrific memories of vicious wild boars defending their offspring.
+I shivered and hoped this young wolf’s mother wasn’t nearby, though that seemed unlikely.

 “You saved my life, lady.
 All of you did.
 Thank you.
 My spear did nothing to help.”

 There were.
-At least one, from the growling we heard in the woods nearby.
+At least one, from the growling we heard nearby in the woods.
 The young wolf’s mother?
-I hoped not.
+We had to get out of this area fast.

-Breda snatched up the rest of the arrows.
+Breda retrieved the undamaged arrows.
 She kept one ready and put the others away.
 “Enda, where’s the nearest cave?”

 “Too far.”
-He picked up his spear.
+He grabbed his spear.
 “But wolves can’t climb trees.
 If we can reach that tall oak”—he pointed his spear at the tree—“and climb it, we can shoot down at them.”

 The tree would work.
 “Good plan.
 Pauline and Enda, get to that tree.
 Breda and I will cover you.
 Shout when you have your backs to it.
 Then you can cover Breda and me and we’ll join you.
 Ready?”